W. Burlette Carter

 After nearly four decades of experience in the law, Howard Matz found himself embroiled in international controversy over treatment of Taliban and Al Qaeda prisoners at Guantanamo Bay's Camp X-Ray.
 Judge Matz presided over the first legal challenge to the United States Government's treatment of those prisoners, in a petition brought by a civil rights group seeking habeas corpus for 158 "detainees."
 Judge Matz dismissed the petition on the grounds that United States courts do not have jurisdiction over the Cuban base where detainees are held and that the petitioners lacked standing since they had no "significant relationship" with the prisoners.
 In his ruling, Judge Matz emphasized that "nothing in this ruling suggests that the captives are entitled to no legal protection whatsoever."

-Padraig O’Riordain, managing partner of the prominent Irish law firm, Arthur Cox, was named “Dealmaker in the Spotlight” by The American Lawyer in its February 2011 issue.
+Padraig O’Riordain, one of Ireland’s leading corporate lawyers, is a partner at the prominent Irish law firm Arthur Cox, where he was managing partner from 2003-2011.
+He was named “Dealmaker in the Spotlight” by The American Lawyer in its February 2011 issue.
 The Irish Government relied on Padraig to negotiate crucial loans in connection with its $113 billion financial rescue package.
 Padraig has represented Ireland since the banking crisis emerged in 2008.
 He told The American Lawyer, “the deal is very strong for Ireland because it brings us a level of certainty we didn’t have before.
 [For the next several years,] we don’t have to rely on the bond markets.”
-In 2009, Padraig was named European Managing Partner of the Year.
-Padraig’s Irish charm continues to be put to good use; during his reign as managing partner, Arthur Cox has been recognized as European Law Firm of the Year (2006), Best Managed European Law Firm (2007), Best European Corporate Citizen (2007) and has been ranked by the Financial Times as one of the most Innovative Law Firms in Europe each year since the rankings began in 2007.
+In 2009, Padraig was named European Managing Partner of the Year and received the Lifetime Achievement Award from Managing Partners’ Forum in 2012.
+Padraig’s Irish charm continues to be put to good use; during his reign as managing partner, Arthur Cox was recognized as European Law Firm of the Year (2006), Best Managed European Law Firm (2007), Best European Corporate Citizen (2007) and has been ranked by the Financial Times as one of the most Innovative Law Firms in Europe each year since the rankings began in 2007.
 He joined Arthur Cox as head of their New York office in 1993 and later traveled to Dublin to the firm’s corporate department.
 Prior to that, Padraig worked as a litigator at Hughes Hubbard’s New York office.
 He received his LLM from University College Cork in 1989 and his LLM from Harvard Law School in 1990.
 He is a member of the European Commission’s Insolvency Law Expert Group (ILEG), the advisory body to the European Commission on development of an EU cross-border crisis management regime and resolution for the banking sector.

-Chris Reynolds is Vice President and General Counsel for the legal services group of Toyota Motor Sales (TMS), USA.
-He is also the corporate secretary and chief environmental officer of TMS.
-In this role, Chris oversees groups responsible for product liability, advertising compliance, antitrust, business litigation, business transactions, dealer relations, environmental litigation, intellectual property and strategic initiatives.
-As corporate secretary, Chris is responsible for Toyota’s corporate governance.
+Previously, he was general counsel and chief legal officer of Toyota Motor North America and group vice president, chief environmental officer and corporate secretary of Toyota Motor Sales, USA (TMS), Inc..
 Prior to joining Toyota in 2007, Chris was a partner at Morgan, Lewis & Bockius.
 He also served as an assistant US attorney in the Criminal Division of the United States Attorney’s Office for the Southern District of New York.
-Prior to that, he worked as a summer associate and litigation associate in Hughes Hubbard’s New York office and as a law clerk for Judge Damon J. Keith of the Sixth Circuit Court of Appeals in Detroit, Michigan.
+Prior to that, he worked as a summer associate and litigation associate in Hughes Hubbard’s New York office and as a law clerk in Detroit, Michigan for Judge Damon J. Keith of the Sixth Circuit Court of Appeals.

 Dorothy K. Robinson